-- Exhibits will be released on Sunday, August 7, 2022, from 3:30 6:00 p.m.
-4-H'ers unable to pick up their exhibits during check-out time, should make arrangements to have another 4-H family or friend pick up their exhibit(s).
-Exhibits remaining after this time will be left at the risk of the exhibitor(s) and may be disposed of, and exhibitor will forfeit their premium. - People who dismantle or remove 4-H exhibits before 3:30 p.m., Sunday, August 7, or before they are officially released by departmental superintendents will forfeit premiums.
+- 4-H'ers unable to pick up their exhibits during check-out time, should make arrangements to have another 4-H family or friend pick up their exhibit(s).
+Exhibits remaining after this time will be left at the risk of the exhibitor(s) and may be disposed of, and exhibitor will forfeit their premium. - People who dismantle or remove 4-H exhibits before scheduled check out time, or before they are officially released by departmental superintendents will forfeit premiums.
 This rule will be enforced.